A short proof of the tree-packing theorem

-To give the reader an idea of the approach, let us briefly sketch the proof of the `if' part of Theorem~\ref{t:main}, restricting to the case $k=2$.
-We assume that the graph $G$ satisfies the density condition in the theorem.
-Let $T$ be a spanning tree of $G$.
-We may assume that its complement $\overline T$ is disconnected as a spanning subgraph of $G$ (otherwise, we have two disjoint spanning trees).
-We seek a partition $\PP$ of $V(G)$ with the property that both $T$ and its complement $\overline T$ induce a connected subgraph on each of its classes.
+To give the reader an idea of the approach, let us briefly sketch the proof of sufficiency, restricting to the case $k=2$.
+Let $T$ be a spanning tree of $G$, and let $\overline T = G-E(T)$.
+We may assume that $\overline T$ is disconnected as a spanning subgraph of $G$ (otherwise, we have two disjoint spanning trees).
+We seek a partition $\PP$ of $V(G)$ such that each class of $\PP$ induces a connected subgraph in both $T$ and $\overline T$.
 In order to find it, we start with the trivial partition $\Setx{V(G)}$ and iteratively refine it (in a suitable way) until we reach the desired partition $\PP$.

 Let $E_\PP$ denote the set of edges of $G$ joining different classes of $\PP$.
 The fact that $T[X]$ is connected for each $X\in\PP$ enables us to count the edges of $T$ in $E_\PP$.
-At the same time, the assumption of the theorem gives us a lower bound on $\size{E_\PP}$, and hence on the number of edges of $\overline T$ in $E_\PP$.
-It turns out that the latter number is large enough to force a cycle in $\overline T$ intersecting at least two classes of $\PP$.
-(Here, we use the assumption that $\overline T$ induces a connected subgraph on each class of $\PP$.)
-We can make use of this cycle by exchanging one of its edges for an edge of $T$, obtaining a new spanning tree $T'$.
+Meanwhile, the density condition yields a lower bound on $\size{E_\PP}$ and implies $\size{E(\overline T) \cap E_\PP} \geq \size\PP-1$.
+Since $\overline T$ is disconnected, and since $\overline T[X]$ is connected for all $X\in\PP$, this forces a cycle in $\overline T$ intersecting at least two classes of $\PP$.
+We can replace some edge of $T$ by an edge of this cycle, so as to obtain a new spanning tree $T'$.
 When done correctly, the exchange `improves' the spanning tree $T$ in a well-defined way.